gooddata/gooddata-python-sdk/gooddata-api-client/docs/ActionsApi.md

 # **metadata_sync**
 > metadata_sync(workspace_id)

-(BETA) Sync Metadata to AI services
+(BETA) Sync Metadata to other services

 (BETA) Temporary solution.
 Later relevant metadata actions will trigger it in its scope only.